From Gut Feeling to Data-Driven Hiring: How to Make Smarter Sales Hiring Decisions

 Gut Feeling vs. Reliable Hiring Data

-Instead of making snap judgments, sales leaders need to identify objective, measurable predictors of success.
+Instead of relying on snap judgments, sales leaders need to identify objective, measurable predictors of success.
 What separates top sales performers from the rest?

-The reps highlighted in this post demonstrated traits that correlate with sales success—proactive preparation, intellectual curiosity, coachability, and leadership.
+The reps highlighted in this post demonstrated traits that correlate with sales success, including proactive preparation, intellectual curiosity, coachability, and leadership.

-But how can you systematize hiring for these traits instead of just hoping you “feel” them in an interview?
+But how do you systematize hiring for these traits instead of relying on instinct in an interview?
+This is where experienced software sales recruiters bring structure and consistency to the process.

-That’s where data-driven hiring comes in.
-In the next section, we’ll identify how to determine reliable predictors of sales success—beyond just a strong first impression.
+In the next section, we will look at how to identify reliable predictors of sales success beyond a strong first impression.

 What Stays Constant vs. What Changes in the Market